JohanKJSchreurs/demo-for-engie/docs/quick-start.md

 ```

-Expected output of `docker-compose up ` when it succeeds to create the database:
+Expected output of `docker-compose up ` on success, when it succeeds to create the database:

 ```

-... stuff before the important bit
+# ... leaving out output before the important bit

 /usr/local/bin/docker-entrypoint.sh: running /docker-entrypoint-initdb.d/1-init-user-db.sh
 postgres_1  | CREATE ROLE